 Production of aluminum from its ores at aluminum smelters results in carbon dioxide CO2, carbon monoxide CO, sulfur dioxide SO2, and hydrogen fluoride HF gas emissions to the atmosphere.
-Read about our solutions for the aluminum industry!
+Read about our solutions for aluminum industry!

 Emission Limit Values for Aluminum Smelter

 Typically, aluminum smelters have emission limit values (ELVs) for sulfur dioxide SO2 and hydrogen fluoride HF emissions.
 These emissions should be measured accurately, to ensure the smelter does not exceed its emission limit values.
-If you would like to learn more about emissions monitoring, download our guide, free of charge: Download Emissions Monitoring Handbook.

 Fluoride Compounds Have High Global Warming Potential (GWP) Values

 In addition, several fluoride compounds may be produced during the aluminum production process.
 These compounds include carbon tetrafluoride CF4, hexafluoroethane C2F6, sulfur hexafluoride SF6, and silicon tetrafluoride SiF4.
 These additional emission components are problematic, as they have high Global Warming Potential (GWP) values.

 GWP is a Relative Measure

 The GWP is a relative measure designed to demonstrate how much heat a greenhouse gas (GHG) traps in the atmosphere.
 Emission of one kilogram of carbon tetrafluoride into the atmosphere has the potential of heating the atmosphere as much as 7,000 kilograms of carbon dioxide over the next 100 years.

 Production of aluminum results in a large variety of gases that need to be measured.